Three fundamental methods. One foundry. Aluminium, copper-base and iron alloys — cast to your specification from our Glendene, Auckland facility.

 When a job arrives, many factors drive the process — size, complexity, quantity, cost, surface finish and end use.
 Here’s how we work through it.

 Bring us your idea, drawing, image or existing pattern.
-Shaun will discuss the right method, material and timeline — and give you a realistic cost on the spot.
+Our team will discuss the right method, material and timeline — and give you a realistic cost on the spot.

 We create patterns from scratch using 3D scanning, digital modelling, printing or traditional craft — or we work from your existing tooling.
 Contraction allowance and draft are applied to spec.